COVID: Kashmir volunteers step up as health system suffers | DW | 04.05.2021

 Salim Khan, the head of the Social and Preventive Medicine Department at the Government Medical College Srinagar, said there has been an exponential rise in COVID cases across Jammu and Kashmir.

 "The virus is affecting all age groups, whereas last year, the elderly and people with comorbidities were the most affected," he said.
 "The rate of mortality is higher this year."
-On the condition of anonymity, another health official told DW that all of the ICU beds in the region are occupied by patients.
+Speaking to DW on the condition of anonymity, another health official said that all of the ICU beds in the region are occupied by patients.

 "We sometimes have to choose who will live because there are no ICU beds," he said.